TrackRunny/LinuxBoi-JDA-Rewrite/README.md

 ### ➤ Install and Setting up The Bot
 To start, make sure you have **OpenJDK 8 or 11** installed on your computer.
 Then follow the instructions below.

-* First, clone the repo and change directories into it.
+* First, clone the repository and change directories into it.

 ```markdown
 git clone https://github.com/TrackRunny/LinuxBoi-JDA-Rewrite.git